Skip to content

 What the rand price actually means in practice

-This is why Cape Town has been crowned World's Best Food City by Conde Nast Traveller's Readers' Choice Awards (2024) and ranked the #1 affordable luxury destination globally on multiple 2026 indices.
-The food itself is competitive with anywhere in Europe; the price is half.
+This is why Cape Town has been crowned World's Best Food City by Condé Nast Traveller's Readers' Choice Awards (2024) and ranked the top affordable luxury destination globally on several 2026 indices.
+The food competes with anywhere in Europe.
+The price is half.
 The arbitrage is real, and it is being noticed.

 Five years of menu inflation: rand prices up sharply, euro and dollar prices barely moving

-One of the most informative ways to read the Cape Town fine-dining scene is to track menu prices across multiple currencies over time.
-Doing so reveals a clear story: in rand, top-tier tasting menus have risen sharply since 2020, roughly +85% nominal at FYN and La Colombe across six years.
-In euro, the same prices have risen perhaps 15–25%.
-In dollar, the increase is similar to the euro figure.
-Most of the local sticker shock is, in other words, currency depreciation rather than genuine real-terms inflation in what the restaurants charge.
+The clearest way to read the Cape Town scene is to follow menu prices in several currencies at once over time.
+The picture that emerges is sharp.
+In rand, the South African currency (often abbreviated ZAR), top-tier tasting menus have climbed steeply since 2020: roughly 85% in headline terms at FYN and La Colombe over six years.
+In euro, the same menus have risen perhaps 15 to 25%; in dollar, much the same.
+The local sticker shock, in other words, is mostly currency depreciation, not real-terms inflation in what the restaurants charge.

 Flagship tasting menu prices: La Colombe Gourmand (2020–2026)